List of Kaguya-sama: Love Is War characters

 The Kaguya-sama: Love Is War manga series features an extensive cast of characters created by Aka Akasaka.
 The story takes place in senior high of Shuchiin Academy, and follows the student council president Miyuki Shirogane and vice-president Kaguya Shinomiya as they come with many schemes to make the other confess their love due to both of them being too proud to do so.
-Other significant characters include the student council secretary Chika Fujiwara, student council treasurer Yu Ishigami, student council auditor Miko Ino, Kaguya's personal assistant and childhood friend Ai Hayasaka, as well as many others.
+Other significant characters include the student council secretary Chika Fujiwara, student council treasurer Yu Ishigami, student council auditor Miko Iino, Kaguya's personal assistant and childhood friend Ai Hayasaka, as well as many others.

 Main characters

 Kaguya Shinomiya

-The titular character of the series, Kaguya Shinomiya (四宮 かぐや, Shinomiya Kaguya) is the vice president of Shuchiin Academy's student council.
+The title character of the series, Kaguya Shinomiya (四宮 かぐや, Shinomiya Kaguya) is the vice president of Shuchiin Academy's student council.
 She is known for her beauty, intelligence and wealth, her family owning one of the largest business conglomerates in Japan.
 Due to being born into a high-class family, the manner Kaguya was raised caused her to be prideful, cold and calculating; but underneath her personality traits, she is really an innocent, kind and fair-minded teenage girl at heart.
 Her social status and upbringing also causes her emotional suffering due to loneliness and isolation.
 In spite of her intelligence and resources, she is surprisingly inept at utilizing social media and digital technology (although she excels at older, analog methods of input such as typewriter).
 She is also quite naïve when it comes to romance and sexuality, and had to be taught how to utilize fashion and femininity to her advantage.
 To make Miyuki confess his love directly or indirectly, she usually plans ahead to tilt the circumstances in her favour.
 Apart from engaging in student council work, she is in the Archery club.